lynnlangit/aws-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/4_Test_Container_for_Pipelines.md

    - [DockerHub](https://hub.docker.com)
    - [Quay.io](https://quay.io/)
    - [Biocontainers](https://biocontainers.pro/#/)
-   - [Google Container Registry](gcr.io) for GCP for public or private images
+   - [Google Container Registry](gcr.io) for AWS for public or private images

 --or--
 1. BUILD and TEST your own DOCKER CONTAINER IMAGE
     - Link to [Create a docker image the easy way](https://software.broadinstitute.org/firecloud/documentation/article?id=9453)

-2. RUN YOUR CONTAINER IMAGE ON GCP
+2. RUN YOUR CONTAINER IMAGE ON AWS
    - Select Compute Engine or Kubernetes Engine as a target environment to run your container image
    - If using Compute Engine, check 'use container optimized image' option - [more info](https://cloud.google.com/compute/docs/containers/deploying-containers)
    - Connect via SSH to your VM